 This part of Andalucía is a hugely important route for birds migrating between Africa and Europe.
 In spring on a Westerly there is an incredible concentration of eagles and raptors of all sorts that soar over Almuña on their way north.
 These are joined by exotic birds from Africa such a Bee-Eaters, Golden Orioles and Shrikes.

-In the second part of the week we go to Sanlucar de Barrameda, home to Javier and study the vast numbers of waders and many other species that transit and inhabit the estuary of the Guadalquivir River and the national park of the Coto Doñana.
+In the first part of the week we go to Sanlucar de Barrameda, home of Manzanilla Sherry, the Coto Doñana and Javier Hidalgo our ornithologist.
+We study the vast numbers of waders and many other species that transit and inhabit the estuary of the Guadalquivir River and the national park of the Coto Doñana.
 We shall also visit the private estates of the Spanish aristocracy, not open to the public.

 The price per person is quoted in Pounds Sterling and include 7 nights full board, wine with lunch and dinner, services of English speaking and local guides, airport transfers, transport throughout the week and entrance fees as specified.
 Flights not included.